HarvardMapCollection/tutorials-share/content/connect/index.md

 ## About

-This site is an effort of the Harvard Map Collection to make our teaching and research materials more discoverable.
+This site is an effort of the [Harvard Map Collection](https://library.harvard.edu/libraries/harvard-map-collection) to make our GIS teaching and research materials more discoverable.

-There are many people at Harvard teaching GIS or using GIS in their research.
-If this is you, we would like to be more connected!

-Are you already using GIS @ Harvard?
-Would you like to start?
+Already using GIS @ Harvard?
+Want to start?

 ## How to connect